Trade Stock Indices

 Three pattern (corrective trend) - uses A, B, C

-By analyzing these patterns on a stock indices chart and applying the Elliott Theory, traders are able to decide where to get in and where to get out by identifying points at which the stock indices trading market is likely to turn.
+By analyzing these patterns on a stock indices chart and applying the Elliott Theory, stock indices traders are able to decide where to get in and where to get out by identifying the points at which the stock indices trading market is likely to turn.

-One of the easiest places to see the this theory at work is in the stock indices trading market, where changing investor psychology is recorded in the form of stock indices price movements.
-If a indices trader can identify repeating patterns in indices prices, and figure out where these repeating pattern is relative to the Elliot pattern counts then the indices trader can predict where indices prices are likely to head to.
+One of the easiest places to see this theory at work is in the stock indices trading market, where changing investor psychology is recorded in the form of stock indices price movements.
+If a trader can identify repeating patterns in indices prices, and figure out where these repeating stock indices trading pattern is relative to the Elliot pattern counts then the trader can predict where indices prices are likely to head to.

 Rules for Elliott Count